Blog

 Top 10 Tips – Issuing and Serving the Claim

-Issuing and serving your Claim Form and Particulars of Claim is the first step taken once you have decided to issue proceedings in Court.
-We remind our readers that this step is best not taken without first complying with Pre–Action Protocols as discussed in our last post , “Top Ten Tips – The Pre- Action Stage of Litigation”.
+Issuing and serving a Claim Form and Particulars of Claim is the first step that you will need to take once you have decided to pursue your claim at Court.
+We remind our readers that this step should not be taken without first complying with the relevant Pre–Action Protocol as discussed in our last post “Top Ten Tips – The Pre-Action Stage of Litigation”.

-2. Dispute clauses in contracts– if your dispute arises from a contract, you should check that there are no provisions that require a form of alternative dispute resolution such as arbitration or mediation before the issue of proceedings.
-Also check for any specific steps that should be taken within any deadlines before issuing proceedings in any document from which your dispute arises that may be a document other than a contract.
+2. Dispute clauses in contracts– if your dispute arises from a contract, check that there are no provisions within the contract that require the parties to engage in a form of alternative dispute resolution such as arbitration or mediation before the issue of Court proceedings.

-3. Expert Counsel – if your claim is a high value and/or complex matter it is always advisable to have it drafted by an expert barrister .The earlier you obtain expert advice the more beneficial it is .
-You should have budgeted for this fee in addition to your solicitors costs.
+3. Expert Counsel – if your claim is a high value and complex matter, we recommend that it is drafted by an expert barrister.
+Their advice on the merits of the claim and any potential weaknesses should be sought as early as possible.
+You should budget for this expense in addition to your solicitors’ costs.

 4. Court issue fee – A fee is payable to the Court when a claim is issued.
 The amount of the fee is dependent on the value of the claim, the Court in which proceedings are issued and the subject matter of the dispute.
 The fee can vary from £35 to £10,000.

-The Claim Form –Prior to commencing a claim, you will need to determine which claim form to use.
+5. The Claim Form – Prior to commencing a claim, you will need to determine which claim form to use.
 The standard form is a Part 7 Claim Form which is used if you are seeking a monetary remedy or non-monetary relief that falls within the jurisdiction of either the County Court or the High Court.
-The Claim Form must set out your full name and address , the Defendant’s full name and address a concise statement of the nature of the claim, the remedy being sought and, if the claim is for money, the value of the claim and any interest claimed in respect of that sum.
+The claim form must set out your full name and address, the Defendant’s full name and address a concise statement of the nature of the claim, the remedy being sought and, if the claim is for money, the value of the claim and any interest claimed in respect of that sum.
 The claim form must also include an address at which the Defendant may be served.

-6. Relevant information – The claim form must contain a concise statement of the nature of the claim, called the Particulars of Claim.
-For your solicitor or barrister to draft the Claim Form and Particulars of Claim, you should be clear about the following information:
+6. The Particulars of Claim – The claim form must include or be accompanied by Particulars of Claim.
+For your solicitor or barrister to draft the Particulars of Claim, you should be clear about the following information:

 7. Anticipate the Defence – It is a good tactic to address any keys points in your Particulars of Claim that are likely to be pleaded in the Defence.
-You should be aware of these issues if the Defendant complied with the Pre-Action Protocol and responded in the detail as required to your Pre-Action Protocol Letter.
-If you do not know what the likely Defence is going to be then that is an indication that you are issuing proceedings prematurely.
-Remember to anticipate any Counterclaim also.
+You should be aware of these issues if the Defendant complied with the Pre-Action Protocol and responded properly to your Pre-Action Protocol Letter.
+If you do not know what the likely Defence is going to be then this may be an indication that you are issuing the claim prematurely.

 9. Reputational damage – You should consider any impact that issuing proceedings might have on your reputation.
 The power of social media can be very damaging so you ought to bear in mind if there is any risk to you or your business reputation that may outweigh the benefit of issuing proceedings.